Liberatys/Lithium/README.md

 Currently the service as well as the balancer have a small interface that is already available as a http api.
 I'm currently working on a ui for the balancer that can then be used to manage the services and send notifications and commands over the wire.

 You may also use the service without a balancer.
-This will allow you to create a http api in a very sh\*\*ort time and have it deployed in a fast manner.
+This will allow you to create a http api in a very short time and have it deployed in a fast manner.

 ## How to setup